 Definition: Quality of tender process, efficient project management and effective project execution with the aim to meet or exceed clients’ expectations.

 Impact: To exceed clients’ expectations, BAM needs to continuously improve the (perceived) performance of BAM’s products.
-Product quality means that BAM does what it has promised to do, within the budget and on time.
-Product responsibility compliance, contract management and innovation are key value drivers.
+Product quality means that BAM does what it has promised to do, within budget and on time.
 Operational performance is crucial to realising the appropriate level of financial and non-financial results on construction projects.

 Business conduct and transparency